Polaris expedition: Attempt at the North Pole

 Whatever the unmentioned plan was, an expedition to try for the Pole was dispatched on June 6.
-Chester led the expedition in a whaleboat, which was crushed by ice within a few miles of Polaris.
+Chester led the expedition in a whaleboat, which was crushed by pack ice within a few miles of Polaris.
 Chester and his men hiked back to the ship and persuaded Budington to give them the collapsible boat.
 With this boat and with Tyson piloting another whaleboat, the men set out to travel north again.

 In the meantime, Polaris had found open water and was searching for a route south.
 Budington, not eager to spend another winter in the ice, sent Ipirvik north with orders for Tyson and Chester: return to the ship at once.
 The men were forced to abandon the boats and walk 20 mi back to Polaris.
 Now three of the ship's precious lifeboats were lost, and a fourth, the small scow, would be crushed by ice in July after being carelessly left out overnight.
 The expedition had failed in its main objective of reaching the North Pole.

-From Tyson's journal entries it appears he, Chester, and Bessels were among those with the strongest inclination to keep on pushing north.
-Disappointed, on August 1, he wrote: "What opportunities have been lost!
+From Tyson's journal entries it appears he, Chester and Bessels were among those with the strongest inclination to keep on pushing north.
+Disappointed, on August 1 he wrote: "What opportunities have been lost!
 And the expedition is to be carried back only to report a few geographical discoveries [...] with patience we might have worked up beyond Newman Bay, and there is no telling how much farther."
 Exasperated by his companions' apathy and very much aware that they might never again find themselves presented with an opportunity as good as the one they were currently facing, Tyson added: "Some one will some day reach the pole, and I envy not those who have prevented Polaris having that chance."